 In conjunction with the Office of the Dean of the Faculty, the Center offers a New Faculty Orientation to Teaching at Brown before the start of classes each semester.
 The fall orientation features:

-- panels providing student and faculty perspectives on teaching at Brown,
+- panels providing student and faculty perspectives on teaching and learningat Brown

 In conjunction with these orientations, the Center offers a certificate and workshop series addressing instructional strategies.
 See the Sheridan Center calendar for this year’s dates and topics.